compas-dev/compas_nurbs/README.rst

 **NURBS for COMPAS**

-This package is inspirated and partly builds upon the NURBS-Python_ package, however uses a NumPy_ based backend for faster calculation if using CPython.
+This package is inspirated and partly builds upon the NURBS-Python_. package, however uses a NumPy_. based backend for faster calculation if using CPython.
 It is streamlined with the COMPAS API.

 It is not yet complete, but hopefully the opensource community pushes the further development.